danielcdias/home-server/home-assistant/README.md

 | `POSTGRES_PASSWORD` | The password for the PostgreSQL user. | `a-strong-password` |
 | `POSTGRES_DB_HOST` | The Docker container name of the PostgreSQL service. | `my_postgres_service` |
 | `POSTGRES_DB_NAME` | The name of the database to use. | `homeassistant` |

-## Deployment

-1. Make sure you have created the `homelab_network` and your PostgreSQL service is connected to it.
-2. The `docker-entrypoint.sh` script is already included in this repository.
-3. Run the following command from this folder to start the service:

-    ```bash
-    docker-compose up -d
-    ```

 ## Notes